purpleidea/flabbergast/flabbergast-manual.md

 ### Miscellaneous

 The `Let` expression allows binding a value to a new name.
 For example, `Let a: 3 In a * a`.
 This is a convenient way to eliminate common subexpressions.
 Be advised that the normal short-circuiting rules do not apply: all the values in the expression must be evaluated first.
-Multiple attributes can be bound at once (e.g., `Let a: 3, b: 4 In a * a + b * b`).
+Multiple attributes can be bound at once (_e.g._, `Let a: 3, b: 4 In a * a + b * b`).

 The `From` expression allows importing external content into the program.
 This does two jobs: allows accessing libraries and allows access information for the program being configured.
 The `From` keyword is always followed by a URI.
 The `lib:` URI is  used for the standard library.
 The `file:` URI may also be supported.
 By convention, it is best to do all the importing at the start of a file:

     foo_lib : From lib:foo

-Supposing this was CUPS, it might be perfectly reasonable for CUPS to provide a list of backends (e.g., parallel port, USB, IPP):
+Supposing this was CUPS, it might be perfectly reasonable for CUPS to provide a list of backends (_e.g._, parallel port, USB, IPP):

     known_backends : From cups:backends
     # Function-like template to determine if a backend is supported by CUPS